 Kirby's Quest listed Thoma atte Nye, Somerset, 1 Edward III (during the first year of the reign of King Edward III.)

-Important Dates for the Nies family
+Early History of the Nies family

 This web page shows only a small excerpt of our Nies research.
 Another 56 words (4 lines of text) covering the years 1207, 1269, 1276, 1315, 1648 and 1719 are included under the topic Early Nies History in all our PDF Extended History products and printed products wherever possible.